JamesWRC/pacman-ai-api/README.md

 - More about cloud computing (thanks Bezos ( ͡° ͜ʖ ͡°) )
 - APIs integrating with browsers (CORS policies)
 - Frontend development (Tailwind CSS is pretty damn cool)
-- Learned Cloudflares values about privacy and security (love ya work... hire me?)
+- Learned Cloudflares values about privacy and security.